Velo Veronese

 Velo Veronese (Vellje; Feld) is a comune (municipality) in the Province of Verona in the Italian region Veneto, located about 100 km west of Venice and about 20 km northeast of Verona.
-It is part of the Thirteen Communities, a group of communities which historically speak the Cimbrian language.
+It is part of the Thirteen Communities, a group of communities which historically speak the Cimbrian language as their native tongue.

 Velo Veronese borders the following municipalities: Badia Calavena, Roverè Veronese, San Mauro di Saline, and Selva di Progno.